 Bitcoin is a digital currency or cryptocurrency which has gained popularity since it started in 2009.
-It is owned and controlled by it users, peer to peer and has no central control like traditional currencies.
-It is enabled using a technology called Blockchain, which is a list of encrypted digital blocks linked together in a secure way.
+It is owned and controlled by its users, peer to peer and has no central control like traditional currencies.
+It is enabled using a technology called Blockchain, which is a new kind of database or list of encrypted digital blocks linked together in a secure way.
 Bitcoin was the first real world application of blockchain.

 Blockchain allows cryptocurrencies like Bitcoin to function and enhances security.
 In addition, Blockchain can be used for, Smart contracts, Financial services, Video games, Energy trading and the Supply chain.

 Benefits of Bitcoin

 The major benefit is around decentralisation, so for example, organisations or governments cannot control your Bitcoin.
 This is quite appealing to many people who are concerned about the way in which their money is used and controlled.
 Financial crashes such as the 2008 recession was possible because peoples money and investment was being controlled banks.
 Cyptocurrencies like Bitcoin do not use banks or bankers.
 The stock exchange and finances are increasingly controlled by risky investments and algorithms, so digital currencies therefore offer a way of people taking control back.
 There are also opportunities to make money from these new currencies for people that know what they are doing.
 Finally, there could be some potential for currencies like Bitcoin and blockchain to make a difference to wealth distribution.